Eastpointe High School

 Eastpointe High School (formerly known as East Detroit High School) is a high school in Eastpointe, Michigan, United States.
 It serves students in grades 9–12 for the Eastpointe Community Schools district.
 The school district (of which this is the sole comprehensive high school) includes most of Eastpointe and a portion of Warren.

 History

-The district voted to change the name on May 23, 2017, from East Detroit High School to Eastpointe High School.
+The district voted to change the name on May 23, 2017, from East Detroit High School to Eastpointe High School, 24-years after the city of East Detroit officially changed its name to Eastpointe on July 1, 1992.